Employment

 - Effective classroom management with diverse learners.

-- Collaborative attitude with the ability to work well with others.
+- A collaborative attitude with the ability to work well with others.

 - Enthusiastic, energetic, with a positive attitude, and adaptable in a dynamic camp environment.

-- Passion for working with children and creating memorable experiences.
+- A passion for working with children and creating memorable experiences.

 Education and Experience: